Buuuush/KeepSwimming/README.md

 - Opening Inventories
 - And more!

-### ⚠️ Disclaimer: Only works in Singleplayer ([Intended](https://modrinth.com/legal/rules))
+### ⚠️ Disclaimer: Singleplayer & servers w/ the mod installed ([Intended](https://modrinth.com/legal/rules))
-Due to this technically being a cheat, in order to comply with Modrinth's rules, the mod will not be available on multiplayer servers.
+Due to this technically being a cheat, in order to comply with Modrinth's rules, the mod will not be available on multiplayer servers without the mod installed.

 ### ✏️ Quick Notes:
 - There's a hotkey in your keybind settings.
 This can be used to toggle the mod.